How Kansas Went From Prog to Arena Rock on ‘Point of Know Return’

 Over the previous year, the pestering buzz of punk rock had steadily grown from bi-coastal radio static to transatlantic uproar.
 Art rock’s days were clearly numbered.
 So, having proved their capacity to conquer the radio airwaves with "Wayward Son," as well as noodle on their guitar and violin necks along with the best of ‘em, there was really no turning back for Kansas.
 The watery cliff beckoned.

 All of which makes their ensuing triumph as the perfectly balanced Point of Know Return became the biggest record of Kansas’ career all the more remarkable.

-Listen to Kansas' 'Point of Know Return'
+Watch Kansas Perform 'Point of Know Return'

 Its songs were kept consistently brief in length ("Closet Chronicles" and "Hopelessly Human" were the sole, leg-stretching exceptions), even as Kansas’ formidable virtuosic interplay remained on tracks like "Lightning’s Hand" and "The Spider."
 True, their subject matter remained reliably brainy (the Albert Einstein tribute "Portrait"), even bordering on confounding (the aptly named "Paradox").
 But album-rock radio ubiquity and crossover success were nevertheless guaranteed by the irresistible one-two punch of the title track and "Dust in the Wind" – the plaintive Kerry Livgren ballad that made Kansas a household name.

 By the end of the year, the band could be found headlining Madison Square Garden and countless other arenas – making Point of Know Return perhaps the ultimate expression of progressive rock’s transition into arena rock during the second half of the '70s.